fmo91/Pigeon/README.md

 Pigeon is a SwiftUI and UIKit library that relies on Combine to deal with asynchronous data.
 It is heavily inspired by [React Query](https://react-query.tanstack.com/).

-**WARNING: Pigeon is in beta stage right now.
-This library will surely change in the next couple of weeks.**

 ## In a nutshell

 With Pigeon you can: